 Ah, the Warrenders!
 They come in at chapter 3, which reveals Penny to be manager-in-training at the old Dolphin, receiving a warning from the Police and the inescapable James Wilson about the passing of forged notes.
 Jon’s still at Sussex University, though we don’t know what he’s studying or what he plans for his future.
 As for their future, when Jon turns up at the station and Penny is there to meet him, he kisses her ‘as she’d never been kissed before’ but she doesn’t say anything (Penny?
 Just been thoroughly snogged and doesn’t say anything?
 Penny?)

 But that is all for them.
 They will turn up at the end for the party, but only to make up the numbers, of no more relevance than Alan Denton.
 The same goes for Tom and Jenny: he, the working farmer, spends most of the book working whilst Jenny is also limited to a single chapter, most of which she spends as a chatterbox.
 She’s got out of Barton Beach at last, assistant in a Shrewsbury bookshop, and somehow or other she’s managed to get to be a few months older than Peter.
-I’m going to draw up a chart of the Lone Piner’s flexible ages!
+One day I’m going to draw up a chart of the Lone Piner’s flexible ages!

 At least Tom and Jenny get an ending.
 They too are engaged, though they’ve kept their commitment secret so as not to steal David and Peter’s thunder at the latter’s birthday.